sstsimulator/sst-macro/docs/developer/developer.md

 	please do that after the entire class is complete and debugged.
 -   Forward declarations.
 There are a lot of interrelated classes, often creating circular dependencies.
 In addition, you can add up with an explosion of include files, often involving classes that are never used in a given `.cc` file.
 For cleanliness of compilation, you will find many `*_fwd.h` files throughout the code.
 If you need a forward declaration, we encourage including this header file rather than ad hoc forward declarations throughout the code.

-### Section 1.4: Code Style Reformatting<a name="sec:styleReformat"></a>

 Since we respect the sensitivity of code-style wars, we include scripts that demonstrate basic usage of the C++ code formatting tool astyle.
 This can be downloaded from {http://astyle.sourceforge.net}.
 A python script called `fix_style` is included in the top-level bin directory.
 It recursively reformats all files in a given directory and its subdirectories.

-### Section 1.5: Memory Allocation<a name="sec:memalloc"></a>

-To improve performance, custom memory allocation strategies can be employed in C++.
-At present, a global custom `operator new` can be optionally activated which is optimized for large pages and memory pools.
-At present, no class-specific implementation of `operator new` is used.
-However, we may soon implement custom allocation techniques to improve things like cache/TLB efficiency.
-This is the only major change expected to SST/macro that would affect externally developed modules - and even here the expected modifications would be quite small.
-Because custom allocation schemes may be used, all externally developed code should use `operator new`, rather than not  `malloc` or `mmap`, unless allocating very large arrays.